Newlywed Challenges & Solutions

 1. Financial Stress & Money Management

-βFinancial issues are consistently identified as the #1 newlywed problem.
-Couples struggle with debt brought into marriage, budgeting, spending differences, and combining financial systems.
-Research shows couples who enter marriage without a strong asset base are 70% more likely to divorce within three years.
+Financial strain consistently ranks as the number-one newlywed issue.
+Couples struggle with debt, budgeting, spending differences, and merging financial systems.
+Research shows couples entering marriage without a strong asset base are 70% more likely to divorce within three years.

 2. Communication Breakdown